HMS Diligent (1777): HMS Diligent

 These captures took place during a cruise off Chesapeake Bay.
 Russell stated that Lady Washington was armed with 16 guns and that she fought until Diligent; closed and prepared to board, at which point Lady Washington surrendered.
 Her crew consisted of Americans and French.
 Lady Washington was sold for £26,000, of which, as captain, Russell was entitled to two-eighths in prize money.

 Some time thereafter, Diligent chased two large enemy brigs of 18 guns each that were escorting a convoy.
-The two brigs passed Diligent on different tacks, and under English colours.
+The two brigs passed Diligent on different tacks, and under British colours.
 One, which stated that she was the Rose-in-June, Captain Duncan, fired a broadside into Diligent, at which point the other brig also fired a broadside.
 Both then sailed off.
 Diligent followed, but lost them in the night.
 She was able, however, to capture one of the vessels in the convoy that was carrying flour and tobacco.
 In all, in five weeks Diligent and Russell captured eight ships, inclusive of the four listed above.

 Lieutenant Thomas Wabeoff assumed command of Diligent in April 1779, and she was under his command and cruising off the coast of Delaware in May 1779, looking for American privateers.
 She had captured one American vessel when at daybreak on 7 May Walbeoff sighted a strange sail.
 He sailed towards the vessel, which turned out to be the Continental Navy's sloop Providence.

 The three-hour engagement began with a broadside and volley of small arms fire from Providence.
 Eventually, Walbeoff struck.
 Diligent had lost 11 men dead and 19 wounded; Providence had four killed and 10 wounded.
 The subsequent court martial acquitted Walbeoff, his officers, and men of the loss of Diligent, and praised Walbeoff's conduct.

 USS Diligent

 The Continental Navy took Diligent into service, commissioning her under the command of Lieutenant Phillip Brown.
 Diligent cruised with Providence for a short time.

 Diligent and Providence then were assigned to Commodore Dudley Saltonstall’s squadron, which departed Boston on 19 July and entered Penobscot Bay on 25 July.
 The Americans successfully landed an armed force that attempted to recapture Castine, Maine.
 The initial British force consisted only of some troops and three sloops.
-However, an overpowering British squadron arrived and the American effort failed completely.
+However, a British squadron arrived and the American effort failed completely.